DataONEorg/Education/_lessons/lessons/08_citation/index.md

 # Definitions

-## Data citation
+Data Citation
 * The practice of providing a reference to data in the same way as researchers routinely provide a bibliographic reference to printed resources.
 * A key practice underpinning the recognition of data as a primary research output rather than as a by-product of research

 <footer>Australian National Data Service (ANDS), Data Citation Awareness Guide.
-Accessed May 10, 2012 at http://ands.org.au/guides/data-citation-awareness.html.</footer>
+Accessed April 26, 2017 at http://ands.org.au/guides/data-citation-awareness.html.</footer>

 ---

 # Definitions

-## Data author
+Data Author
 * Individual involved in research, education, or other activities that generate digital data that are subsequently deposited in a data collection

 <footer>National Science Board, Long-Lived Digital Data Collections: Enabling Research and Education in the 21st Century, September, 2005. p.
-17. http://www.nsf.gov/pubs/2005/nsb0540/ Accessed May 10, 2012.</footer>
+17. http://www.nsf.gov/pubs/2005/nsb0540/ Accessed April 26, 2017.</footer>

 ---

 # Definitions

-## Persistent identifier
+Persistent Identifier
 * A unique web-compatible alphanumeric code that points to a resource (e.g., data set) that will be preserved for the long term (i.e., over several hardware and software generations)
 * Should direct to latest available version of resource or to metadata which enables acquisition of desired version or format

 <footer>Hakala, J. Persistent identifiers – an overview.
-Accessed May 10, 2012 at http://metadaten-twr.org/2010/10/13/persistent-identifiers-an-overview/.</footer>
+Accessed April 26, 2017 at http://metadaten-twr.org/2010/10/13/persistent-identifiers-an-overview/.</footer>

 ???